PipeWire/pipewire/doc/spa/design.md

 SPA was designed with the following goals in mind:

- * No dependencies, SPA is shipped as a set of header files that have no dependecies except for the standard c library.
+ * No dependencies, SPA is shipped as a set of header files that have no dependencies except for the standard c library.
  * Very efficient both in space and in time.
  * Very configurable and usable in many different environments.
 All aspects of